-a matter (namely, the legal recognition of same-sex relationships) for which there is still great diversity of opinion among the Member States.68 By hiding behind Recital 22, the Court avoided intervening in this case.
+As argued elsewhere, 68 the judgment can be characterised as a failed opportunity for the CJEU to offer effective protection to LGB persons and same-sex couples under EU law.
+In particular, the Parris case seems to be treading cautiously around matters that are delicate from the standpoint of the Member States.
+The Court appears wary of being accused of imposing its own views with regards to a matter (namely, the legal recognition of same-sex relationships) for which there is still great diversity of opinion among the Member States.
+69 By hiding behind Recital 22, the Court avoided intervening in this case.
 The legal recognition of same-sex relationships and the derived rights is indeed a matter wholly to be regulated at Member State level.
 However, the Parris judgment allows Member States to discriminate against LGB persons who are unable to enter into a marriage or registered partnership in a certain Member State until a certain date.
 These persons are differently situated from heterosexual persons who had the (legal) option of entering into a marriage or registered partnership by the required age, but chose not to do so and, thus, should be treated differently.

-As in other areas where the Member States have maintained their full legislative competence, they must comply with their obligations under EU law when making legislation regulating the legal recognition of family relationships (including same-sex relationships) and the economic consequences that ensue from entering into such relationships.
+As in other areas where the Member States have maintained their full legislative competence, Member States must comply with their obligations under EU law when making legislation regulating the legal recognition of family relationships (including same-sex relationships) and the economic consequences that ensue from entering into such relationships.
 Accordingly, it is not correct for the CJEU in this case to simply state that the legal recognition of same-sex relationships is a matter that falls to be regulated exclusively by the Member States.
 Rather, it must ensure that Member State rules governing occupational pensions in situations involving same-sex couples comply with Directive 2000/78.
 Such compliance would require the removal of discrimination on the (combined) grounds of sexual orientation and age, without however requiring Ireland to recognise such relationships retrospectively - indeed a matter that falls to be regulated exclusively by Ireland.
 Compliance could be achieved by amending the rule and permitting LGB persons born before 1951 to claim the survivor's benefit for their same-sex partner even if they entered into a civil partnership or marriage after turning 60.

-Notwithstanding its rather disappointing approach in Parris, the Court's interpretation of the Directive in other recent cases has in several respects played an important role in improving the position of LGB persons and same-sex couples under EU law.
+Admittedly, the Framework Equality Directive's narrow material scope leaves important gaps in the protection of LGB persons from discrimination.
+Notwithstanding its rather disappointing approach in Parris, the Court's interpretation of the directive has in several respects played an important role in improving the position of LGB persons and same-sex couples under EU law.